Chaguanas, Trinidad & Tobago

 We asked expats in Chaguanas what banks they use and there advice about banking.
 They advised:

 "Before retiring in Chaguanas, expats should know that the cost of living is relatively low compared to many Western countries, but it can vary depending on lifestyle choices.
 They should be aware that the official language is English, but many locals also speak Creole and Hindi.
 Expats should understand that the healthcare system in Trinidad & Tobago is a mix of public and private providers.
 While the public healthcare is free, it can be slow and crowded, so many expats choose to use private healthcare.
 They should know that the climate is tropical, with a wet season from June to December and a dry season from January to May.
 Expats should be aware that crime can be a concern in some areas, so it's important to research neighborhoods thoroughly and take appropriate safety precautions.
 They should understand that the local cuisine is a blend of African, Indian, European and Chinese influences, with popular dishes including roti, doubles, and pelau.
 Expats should know that the currency is the Trinidad and Tobago dollar, and while credit cards are widely accepted in urban areas, cash is often preferred in rural areas.
 They should be aware that Trinidad & Tobago has a diverse culture with influences from Africa, India, China, and Europe, and there are many festivals and events throughout the year celebrating this diversity.
 Expats should understand that while Trinidad & Tobago is a relatively small country, public transportation can be unreliable, so many expats choose to drive.
-Lastly, they should know that the process of obtaining residency can be lengthy and requires a lot of paperwork, so it's important to start this process well in advance of the planned move," said one expat who made the move to Chaguanas.
+Lastly, they should know that the process of obtaining residency can be lengthy and requires a lot of paperwork, so it's important to start this process well in advance of the planned move," wrote one member in Chaguanas.

 What do expats in Chaguanas appreciate most about the local culture?